facebookresearch/ParlAI/projects/params_vs_compute/README.md

 When we talk about the power of a deep learning model, often the only metric we pay attention to is its size, which is measured by the number parameters in that model.
 However, the amount of computation to run that model is an important metric too, but it is often overlooked because it is usually tied to the model size.
 Practitioners can then tend to think of those two metrics as a single thing.
 This is true most of the time, as each parameter participates in computation only once per input.
 So if a model has 1 million parameters, then it will take roughly 1 million floating point operations to process an input.
 This applies to feedforward models, recurrent models, and even Transformers.

-Today we are announcing the publication of two new methods in deep learning that together help study this important question further -- and show that the computation of a model should be considered separately from the model size.
+We are announcing the publication of two new methods in deep learning that together help study this important question further -- and show that the computation of a model should be considered separately from the model size.
 Firstly, we can increase the model size without using more computation and improve its performance.
 The first paper proposes a simple, elegant method to achieve that by proposing hash layers.
 The second paper shows that the opposite is also true.
 We can increase the amount of computation without adding any new parameters to the model, which can improve performance significantly.
 A new family of staircase attention models is proposed that achieves this feat.
 Taken together, we believe these results open up a new way of thinking about deep learning models, requiring us to disentangle the concepts of parameters and computation.
 Thinking in this way, we believe we can arrive at more powerful models that are architected with regard to the resources available.

 ## Hash Layers